CiscoCXSecurity/tcpy_scanner/README.md

 This means that at best, you can hope to scan at 341 (1024/3) hosts per second.
 So scanning at 341 packets per second should be reliable - even if all these packets go do different hosts.

-But 341 packets/second may be too slow for some use cases.
+But 341 packets/second may be too slow for some use-cases.

-A good workaround is to do an ARP scan first to identify target hosts; then only scan those hosts.  e.g. if you have a /24 network and your ARP scan shows you only have 10 hosts on the network, only port scan those 10 hosts.
+A good workaround is to do an ARP scan first to identify target hosts; then only scan those hosts.  e.g. if you have a /20 network (4096 IPs) and your ARP scan shows you only have 10 hosts on the network, only port scan those 10 hosts.

 If we were root, we could use (arp-scan)[https://www.kali.org/tools/arp-scan/).
-This would be a great solution as it crafts packets and therefor bypasses the rate limit outlined above...
-But as we've resorted to port-scanning with python, we're probably not root.
+This would be a great solution as it crafts packets and therefore bypasses the rate limit outlined above...
+But as we've resorted to port-scanning with python, we're probably not root, so we need another solution.

 Here's how we can do a crude ARP scan using tcpy_scanner.
-We'll scan 1 port on the whole local subnet, then immediately inspect the ARP cache to note live hosts:
+We'll scan 1 TCP port on the whole local subnet (just to trigger the ARP lookup), then immediately inspect the ARP cache to note live hosts:
 ```
-$ ifconfig -a # and note details of your locally attached network - 10.0.0.0/22 in this case (1024 IPs)
+$ ifconfig -a # and note details of your locally attached network - 10.0.0.0/20 in this case (4096 IPs)
 $ tcpy_scanner.py -r0 -p 80 -P 300 10.0.0.0/22; arp -an > arp-cache-snapshot.txt
 ```
 When the scan finishes, you'll save a snapshot of your ARP cache in arp-cache-snapshot.txt.
 Extract your target hosts from this and port-scan as normal.